SpektraSystems/openshift-container-platform/docs/Lab 04: Integration-of-ACR- with-OpenShift.md

 45 minutes

 ### Exercise 00: Integrate ACR with OpenShift
-In this exercise, you will deploy an Azure Container Registry and integrate it with Open Shift.
+In this exercise, you will deploy an Azure Container Registry and integrate it with OpenShift.

 1.	**Launch** a browser and **Navigate** to [Azure Portal](https://portal.azure.com). **Login** with the Microsoft Azure credentials you received via email.
 2. Click on **+New** on the left side of the Dashboard.